pojntfx/uni-db1-notes/README.md

 > Unfortunately the pain never goes away.

-Also see [Vanilla SQL](./vanilla-sql.pdf) for quirks and more even weirdness in Oracle.
+Also see [Vanilla SQL](./vanilla-sql.pdf) for quirks and even more weirdness in Oracle.
+Use a libre database, please.
+Free software, free society!

 ## PL/SQL